MarcoLizza/mode13h.dev/_posts/2018-10-05-paths-and-curves.md

 ## Performances

 So many variants to choose from... which one we should pick?
 We can't answer properly to this question without some profiling.
 I proceeded in coding all the Bézier evaluators along with a simple profiling example.
-You can check the profiling code [here](https://gist).
+You can check the profiling code [here](https://gist.github.com/MarcoLizza/95ac9b017f76dcc516d387c3f5157889).

- Here's a table resuming the result we got.

 | Order | Variant               |    Cost |
 |:-----:|:----------------------|--------:|